Popular 12 others are looking at this right now

 A true, naturally dwarf peach tree from California with striking burgundy leaves.
 Pretty pink blossom in spring is followed by full-size fruits which are deep orange-red in colour and have a deliciously sweet flavour.
 Peach 'Crimson Bonfire® makes a dramatic and unusual container specimen and is sure to be a talking point in your garden!
-When growing peach trees on the patio, use a large 60cm (24") diameter container filled with a soil based compost such as John Innes No 3.
+When growing peach trees on the patio, use a large 60cm (24") diameter container filled with a soil based compost such as incredicompost.

 This variety is self-fertile and does not require a pollination partner.